top of page

 Tatsuhiko Shibusawa in Bungo Stray Dogs

-Anime enthusiasts may recognize Shibusawa from a character inspired by and that shares his same name in the anime Bungo Stray Dogs.
+Anime enthusiasts may recognize Shibusawa from the anime character in Bungo Stray Dogs.

-Written as Shibusawa was dying and only published after his death, Takaoka's Travels, his one and only novel, is often seen as a prime representation of all that fascinated the author throughout his life.
+Written as Shibusawa was dying and only published after his death, Takaoka's Travels, his one and only novel, was inspired by all that fascinated the author throughout his life.

 Translated into English by David Boyd, best known for his translations of Hiroko Oyamada's The Hole, and Mieko Kawakami's Breasts and Eggs (among others), readers worldwide will finally be able to embark on the extraordinary pilgrimage that is Takaoka's Travels this year.